thismat/dotfiles/README.md

 - Need to decide and test provisioning a system

 # JetBrains Coding Styles
+- TODO: Remove these as they are syncing
+- TODO: Investigate if I can create a github actions job to sync my settings here

 These are a bit dated and required for work, not all of these preferences I actually agree with personally.